A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Introduction

 Consider the system of SDEs on the $d$-dimensional integer lattice $\Z^d$ given by

-where $((B_t(i))_{t \geq 0} : i \in \Z^d)$ is a family of independent Brownian motions and $\cL$ denotes the generator of a Markov process on $\Z^d$, that is it generates some continuous-time random walk.
+where $\{(B_t(i))_{t \geq 0} : i \in \Z^d\}$ is a family of independent Brownian motions and $\cL$ denotes the generator of a Markov process on $\Z^d$, that is, it generates some continuous-time random walk.
 Because the underlying motion is discontinuous, one expects the propagation of supports for solutions to \eqref{eq_sys_intro} to be similar to that for solutions to \eqref{eq_SHE_stable}.
-Indeed, for $\gamma = 1/2$, the solution is a super-random walk, and solutions exhibit instantaneous propagation of supports \cite{EP1991}.
+Indeed, for $\gamma = 1/2$, the solution is a super-random walk, and therefore exhibits instantaneous propagation of supports \cite{EP1991}.
 We prove that this is sharp.
 Our main result, Theorem~\ref{thm_main_compact}, establishes that for solutions to \eqref{eq_sys_intro} with $\gamma \in (0,1/2)$—in fact we treat a more general equation—the set of times at which the solution has compact support has full measure almost surely.
-At the same time, we show that \eqref{CSP} cannot hold, as the union of the supports over $[0,T]$ is necessarily unbounded.
-We conjecture that the same results hold for solutions to \eqref{eq_SHE_stable}; as we discuss in the next section, the bulk of the methods developed in this paper should be applicable to \eqref{eq_SHE_stable} and other non-local SPDEs.
+At the same time, we show (in a special case) that \eqref{CSP} cannot hold, because there exists a dense set of times on which the support is unbounded.
+We conjecture that the same results hold for solutions to \eqref{eq_SHE_stable}; as we discuss in the next section, we believe that some of the methods developed in this paper should be applicable to \eqref{eq_SHE_stable} and other non-local SPDEs.

 We conclude this introduction with a discussion on uniqueness of solutions.
 For $\gamma \in (0,1/2)$, it is an open problem to prove or disprove weak uniqueness for solutions to \eqref{eq_SHE}, \eqref{eq_sys_intro}, or the more general spatially discrete system which we introduce in the next section.
-Thus, it is unknown if the solutions we consider are unique-in-law.
+Thus, it is unknown if the solutions we consider are unique in law.
 For $\gamma < 1/2$, the noise coefficient $\sigma(u) = u^\gamma$ is not $\frac 1 2$-Hölder at $0$, placing it below the threshold of the Yamada-Watanabe criterion for pathwise uniqueness.
 In the case of signed solutions, it is known that weak uniqueness fails for $\gamma \in (0,1/2)$.
 This is already true in the one-dimensional setting.
 A classical example of an SDE for which weak uniqueness fails is the Girsanov SDE